 “We serve the Wye valley on a plate,” says Chris, a protégé of Raymond Blanc.
 Star ingredients include wild boar, which is slow-cooked until meltingly tender and served with pine-roasted cauliflower.
 “Boar’s a pest around here, so locals are delighted we have it on the menu,” he laughs.
 Chris’s passion, though, is locally foraged plants, such as menthol-scented mugwort, which he partners with pork or oily fish.
 Another favourite is sweet woodruff – Britain’s answer to vanilla – used at The Whitebrook to flavour a white chocolate ganache to fill nettle macaron petits fours.
-They’re so delicious they almost eclipse the meal I eat here.
-Almost.

-or meat-curing with local charcutier Graham Waddington, make wild salsa verde with forager Liz Knight or crack the art of breadmaking or cooking in a wood-fired oven.
+On the windswept plateau above, TV presenter Kate Humble’s 117-acre farm accommodates both Welsh mountain sheep and the Humble by Nature (humblebynature.com) rural skills school.
+Come here to master sausage-making or meat-curing with local charcutier Graham Waddington, make wild salsa verde with forager Liz Knight or crack the art of breadmaking or cooking in a wood-fired oven.
 If you don’t fancy driving afterwards, stay overnight in the farm’s accommodation – which includes the Humble Hideaway with its lovely shepherd’s hut.
 Kate provides recipe books and gear for campfire cooking, but if you’re not in the mood, head to The Inn at Penallt (theinnatpenallt.co.uk) for top-notch pub grub.

-For fresh, seasonal vegetables and honey to take home, I head west to the farm shop at Old Lands (old-lands.co.uk), an ancient eco-minded estate whose owners, the Bosanquet family, have revived its walled garden and orchard, before making a final stop at sedate Monmouth.
+For fresh, seasonal vegetables and honey to take home, head west to the farm shop at Old Lands (old-lands.co.uk), an ancient eco-minded estate whose owners, the Bosanquet family, have revived its walled garden and orchard, before making a final stop at sedate Monmouth.

 Double rooms at Legg Barn cost from £80, b&b.
 The Humble Hideaway shepherd’s hut costs from £220 for three nights, including basic breakfast provisions.